 Long rumored, the Fitbit Ionic was the company's first true smartwatch.
 Fitbit has become synonymous with fitness trackers, but now the company has decided to expand into a whole new market.

 The company has combined its fitness know-how with the smarts of a variety of companies it’s bought – such as Pebble, which Fitbit acquired in 2016 – and brought it all together to add an impressive new wearable to its range.

-Offering similar features to expensive alternatives such as the Apple Watch and Wear OS watches, the Fitbit Ionic is a serious contender to be the smartwatch you choose to wear when you’re out running or hitting the gym.
+Offering similar features to expensive alternatives such as the Apple Watch range and Wear OS watches, the Fitbit Ionic is a serious contender to be the smartwatch you choose to wear when you’re out running or hitting the gym.

-However, there's now the additional competition of the new Apple Watch 3, which includes the same LTE connectivity feature as the Fitbit Ionic, not to mention the incursion of Garmin into the fitness smartwatch space with the Forerunner 645.
+However, there's now the additional competition of the Apple Watch 3 and Apple Watch 4, which add LTE to the mix, not to mention the incursion of Garmin into the fitness smartwatch space with the Forerunner 645.

 Fitbit Ionic price and release date

 - The Fitbit Ionic launched at £299.95 / $299.95 / AU$449.95

 - It's an expensive option for a fitness watch, but it's now cheaper

 - Out now around the world, but so is the Versa

 Design and display